Which Carpet Cleaning Method Is Best?

 Carpet dry cleaning is ideal for homes with lots of foot traffic, especially in humid areas of Australia, where drying time is crucial.

-Don’t let the name fool you; “dry” carpet cleaning still involves a bit of moisture, but it’s a lot less than using steam.
+Don’t let the name fool you; it still involves a bit of moisture, but it’s a lot less than using wet cleaning.

 Pros: Quick drying phase, making it great if you need to walk on your carpet soon after.

-Cons: Doesn’t clean as deeply as steam carpet cleaning and may involve the use of chemicals, so it might not be ideal for very dirty carpets.
+Cons: Doesn’t clean as effective as steam cleaning and may involve the use of chemicals, so it might not be ideal for very dirty carpets.

 3. Carpet Shampooing

 Shampooing your carpet is a bit like giving it a bubble bath.
-However, over the years, it has become less popular compared to modern methods like wet carpet cleaning, primarily due to residue issues and longer drying times.
+However, over the years, it has become less popular, primarily due to residue issues and longer drying times.

-How It Works: A foamy shampoo is applied to the carpet and then scrubbed in using a machine.
+How It Works: A carpet shampoo is applied and then scrubbed in using a carpet cleaning machine.
 Afterward, it’s vacuumed up.

 Pros: Good for removing stains and adding a fresh smell.